janluctavares/SMaRT/README.md

 * DONE: *Save data for offline usage.*
 * DONE: *Explore basic pairwise correlations.*
 * DONE: *Check if Bokeh is compatible with Streamlit or if I'll need to work with Altair.* RESULT: It is not compatible, but I can you either Altair or Matplotlib and Seaborn.
-* Make first data visualizations and implement side panel.
+* DONE: Make first data visualizations and implement side panel.
 * Insert current news widget
 * Make a wallet construction page including: dropdown menu of stocks selection showing calculated volatility, estimated returns and potential losses.
+* Interesting useful data source and API: http://www.ipeadata.gov.br/Default.aspx.
+Implement usage of this (to obtain benchmark data)

 The author is enthusiastic about ChatGPT and will be using it for bits and pieces throughout the project, like the creation of this readme file.
 The chat couldn't make a complete the readme file, but helped by building a sketch.